21c Museum Hotels: Kansas City, Missouri

+In 2025 the location was released by 21c and became The Hotel Savoy, Tapestry Collection by Hilton.

 Further developments

-Additional properties are in active development, including a location in St. Louis, Missouri, which is expected to open in 2023.
+An additional property location in Pittsburgh is in active development in 2024.
 The future of another planned location in Des Moines, Iowa is unclear now that "The Fifth" project, of which it was due to be a part, has stalled.

 The company had been looking to open a hotel in Indianapolis in the old city hall, with construction scheduled to begin in 2017; however, these plans were scrapped at the end of March 2017 due to problems with financing.

 Restaurants

 Each 21c location has an onsite restaurant, with many receiving recognition and awards, including multiple James Beard Foundation Award finalists for excellence in cuisine.

 Each restaurant reflects the local flavor and cuisine of its home city.
 The current lineup includes: